tremor-rs/tremor-www/getting-started/scripting.md

 ### Tremor Query

-Tremor query builds around [Tremor Script](#h-script) and extends tremors capability to not only define scripts but turn pipeline configuration into development rather then YAML wrestling.
-In addition to describing pipelines Tremor Query adds the ability to group and aggregate events.
+Tremor Query builds around [Tremor Script](#h-script), and extends Tremor's capability to not only define scripts but also turn pipeline configuration into development rather then YAML wrestling.
+In addition to describing pipelines, Tremor Query adds the ability to group and aggregate events.

 <nav class="tabs" data-component="tabs">
   <ul>